Dr. Pei Feng Lim

 For International Students:

-International students are required to take the TOEFL exam, with a minimum total score of 550 and a minimum score of 50 in each section.
+International students are required to take the TOEFL exam, with a minimum total score of 89 on the internet version or a minimum total score of 550 and a minimum score of 50 in each section on the paper version.
 The exam score must be current (less than two years old).
 Please follow the PASS instructions for submission of the scores to PASS.
-When registering for the test, you should also indicate the University of North Carolina-Chapel Hill Graduate School (institution #5816) as a score recipient.
+When registering for the test, please indicate the University of North Carolina-Chapel Hill Graduate School (institution #5816) as a score recipient.
 The TOEFL test is administered by the Educational Testing Service (ETS), CN6151, Princeton, New Jersey 08541-6151.
-You should take the test no later than October to ensure that your score arrives by the application deadline.
+The TOEFL score must arrive by the application deadline.